Meshwa428/HIDForge/README.md

   // 2.
 Initialize the keyboard with the US English layout keyboard.begin(KeyboardLayout_en_US);

+  // 3.
+Start the USB stack
+  USB.begin();

   Serial.println("Starting USB Keyboard Example...");

-  // 3.
+  // 4.
 Wait for the host computer to recognize the device while(!keyboard.isConnected()) {
     delay(100);
   }